After spending my afternoon in Yamagata City in the beautiful Kajou Park I went for a short side trip later that day to Kaminoyama.

 Kaminoyama is a fairly small town, so I suggest just walking around for a while if you have time to and enjoy the atmosphere!

-As with many castles, esp. during high season (such as cherry blossom season), you could find some people dressed up as samurai and the kids (or whoever else wants to) can take photos together with them in front of the castle!
+As with many castles, esp. during high season, you could find some people dressed up as samurai.
+You can rent these costumes and take nice photos with the castle in the background.